 (c) Have engaged for at least two years in supervised professional experience under the direction of a licensed psychologist, the specific requirements of which shall be defined by the board in its regulations, or under suitable alternative supervision as determined by the board in regulations duly adopted under this chapter, at least one year of which shall be after being awarded the doctorate in psychology.
-The supervisor shall submit verification of the experience required by this subdivision to the trainee in a manner prescribed by the board.
-If the supervising licensed psychologist fails to provide verification to the trainee in a timely manner, the board may establish alternative procedures for obtaining the necessary documentation.
+The supervisor shall submit verification of the experience required by this subdivision to the board as trainee in a manner prescribed by the board.
+If the supervisor fails to submit verification of experience to the board, the applicant may submit verification directly to the board as determined by the board. supervising licensed psychologist fails to provide verification to the trainee in a timely manner, the board may establish alternative procedures for obtaining the necessary documentation.
 Absent good cause, the failure of a supervising licensed psychologist to provide the verification to the board upon request shall constitute unprofessional conduct.